SBEVSL/sbevsl_migrated/readme.txt

 produce the same result.
 Future plans include expansion to additional molecular visualization programs and the preparation of a web site to provide script translation among the various programs.
 The project is funded in part by NIGMS grant #1R15GM078077.

+ChangeLog:

+19 April 2008 -- HJB

+Start of a restructuring to allow for nested scripts and handling of more commands:
+    Create global variables filestack and filelevel to track nested scripts Add full copyright notice
+    Change from "Script Editor" to "SBEVSL Script Loader" Allow "colour" as well as "color"
+    Change to a standard for p in f loop to read lines Break up event handler into smaller routines: handlecommand( p ) to process a single command line p processSBEVSLscript( Q ) to process a script file Q